Linda Staaf

 Linda Hansson Staaf (born 1976) is a Swedish author, and between 2015 and 31 December 2022 the intelligence chief at the National Operations Department (NOA).

 Biography

-Staaf grew up in Östersund and studied economy and has a degree in Degree of Master of Laws at Stockholm University.
+Staaf grew up in Östersund and studied economy and has a Master of Laws from Stockholm University.
 In 2006, she started working within the police departments as an accountant, she later became the boss of the economic department of the organisation.
 Staaf does not have an official education as a police but got a degree during management training.